Meshchera people

 The Meschera are represented by dark green.

-The Meshchera or Meshchyora (Мещёра) were a Finno-Ugric tribe in the Volga region between the Oka River and the Klyazma river, today called the Meshchera Lowlands, who assimilated with the neighbouring tribes around the 16th century.
+The Meshchera or Meshchyora (мещера or мещёра) were a Finno-Ugric tribe in the Volga region between the Oka River and the Klyazma river, today called the Meshchera Lowlands, who assimilated with the neighbouring tribes around the 16th century.

 History

 The first Russian written source which mentions them is the Tolkovaya Paleya, from the 13th century.
 They are also mentioned in several later Russian chronicles from the period before the 16th century.
 This is in stark contrast to the related tribes Merya and Muroma, which appear to have been assimilated by the East Slavs by the 10th and the 11th centuries.

 Ivan II, prince of Moscow, wrote in his will, 1358, about the village Meshcherka, which he had bought from the native Meshcherian chieftain Alexander Ukovich.
 The village appears to have been converted to the Christian Orthodox faith and to have been a vassal of Muscovy.

 Several documents mention the Meshchera concerning the Kazan campaign by Ivan the Terrible in the 16th century.
 These accounts concern a state of Meshchera (known under a tentative name of Temnikov Meshchera, after its central town of Temnikov) which had been assimilated by the Mordvins and the Tatars.

 Prince A. M. Kurbsky wrote that a Mordvin language was spoken in the lands of the Meshchera.
 The Meshchera language is unattested, and theories on its affiliation remain speculative.

 In the Oka River valley, the Meshchera culture appears to have disappeared by the 11th century.
 In the marshy north, they appear to have stayed and to have been converted into the Orthodox faith.
 The Meshchera nobility appears to have been converted and assimilated by the 13th century, but the common Meshchera huntsman and fisherman may have kept elements of their language and beliefs for a longer period.
 In the 16th century, the St Nicholas monastery was founded in Radovitsy in order to convert the remaining Meshchera pagans.
 The princely family Mestchersky in Russia derives its nobility from having originally been native rulers of some of these Finnic tribes.